Care

 Once you have removed all the rust spots from your kitchen knives, it is important to keep them rust-free.
 To avoid rust spots on your favorite knives, this is what you need to do to care for and keep the blade of your knife in tip-top shape.

-• Store knives in a dry area that also maintains low humidity.
+• Store knives in a dry area that maintains low humidity.

-• Apply a protective coating to prevent rust stains on knives by using a small amount of mineral oil on the knife twice a year.
+• Apply a protective coating to prevent rust stains on knives by using a small amount of mineral oil on the knife twice a year, especially if you don't use the knife very often.

-While it's unfortunate that even the best knives can get rust spots from time to time, knowing how to properly store them, remove rust spots, and avoid future rust stains is as easy as following a few simple steps.
+While it's unfortunate that even the best knives can get rust spots from time to time, knowing proper storage methods along with how to remove rust spots (and avoid future rust stains) is as easy as following a few simple steps.
 With proper care, you will no longer have to worry about unsightly rust spots on your knives and concentrate on the recipes you'll be creating with them instead.

 Ready to Shop?

-If you’re looking for Knives that can withstand just about anything you throw at them, be sure to check out our collection of French-forged Knives.
-Made from a rod of nitrogen-treated stainless steel, they are all full tang and fully forged to ensure they stay sharper for longer.
+If you’re on the hunt for knives that can withstand just about anything you throw at them, be sure to check out our knife collection.
+From French-made, full tang and fully forged stainless steel to Japanese-crafted VG10 Damascus Steel, they're tough and stay sharp for longer.